-Kenya's highest court upholds law making gay sex illegal
+Kenyan court upholds law making gay sex illegal

-Nairobi, Kenya (CNN)In a blow to the LGBTQI movement in Africa, Kenya's highest court ruled Friday that a colonial-era law banning same-sex relations should remain in place.
+Nairobi, Kenya (CNN)In a blow to the LGBTQI movement in Africa, Kenya's High Court ruled Friday that a colonial-era law banning same-sex relations should remain in place.

 Same-sex relations have been banned since the British colonized Kenya in the late 19th century.
 Kenya's penal code criminalizes "carnal knowledge against the order of nature."
 Anyone found engaging in same-sex relationships could face up to 14 years in prison.